History of Turku: Medieval city (1229–1499)

+During the 12th and 13th centuries, Sweden, Denmark and various German entities all had a presence in Finland.
+Over time, Catholic Sweden gradually strengthened its position, leading to conflicts with the Orthodox Novgorod Republic.
+The expansion finally came to an end with the conclusion of peace in 1323.
+The Treaty of Nöteborg partitioned Finland into Western Catholicism and the far-eastern parts into Orthodoxy.
 Sweden centralized the administration of the eastern regions, i.e. present-day Finland, under Turku Castle.
 This resulted in Finland becoming part of Western cultural influence.
 Swedish law was predominant in the country, while the coastal regions were shaped by the urban culture of Germany.
 However, the cities situated in Finland refrained from joining the Hanseatic League, and Turku did not attain the status of a Hanseatic City.

-In the 14th century, the city of Turku declared the first annual Christmas Peace.
+In the 14th century, the population of the city—which at that time consisted only of single-story wooden houses—was approximately 800–900 inhabitants; two-thirds of the city's burghers were Germans, but gradually the proportion of native burghers increased.
+Also in the 14th century, the city of Turku declared the first annual Christmas Peace.
 The tradition has persisted up to the present day.
 In 1397, Sweden, Denmark and Norway decided to form the Kalmar Union.
 The alliance was controversial, however, as Denmark sought supremacy over the others.
 At the end of the 15th century, the Danes plundered the coasts of Finland and occupied the castles for some time.
 The union finally ended in 1523 when Gustav Vasa was proclaimed king of Sweden.

-The 15th century witnessed a period of economic prosperity in Turku as the city engaged in profitable trade with German counterparts, including Danzig.
+In the 15th century, the population of Turku increased to 2,000–3,000 inhabitants.
+This century witnessed a period of economic prosperity in Turku as the city engaged in profitable trade with German counterparts, including Danzig.
 The archdiocese of Turku had a vast administrative area, stretching east to Lake Ladoga and north to the wilds of Lapland.
 Until the mid-16th century, the Turku diocese was the only one in the country and the bishop had complete control over Finland's ecclesiastical administration at that time.
-Turku Cathedral was enlarged through the addition of extra chapels.
+Turku Cathedral was enlarged through the addition of extra chapels and Pennisilta ("Penny Bridge"), the first bridge over the Aura River, was built in 1414.
 Despite its small population, Turku emerged as one of the most significant cities in Sweden.
+In addition to ecclesiastical authority, Turku was also home to the only lagmans in Finland, and as early as the 15th century, the highest court in the country, the Turku County Court, convened in the city.